Five Ways to Stay Connected While Social Distancing

 The term ‘dual diagnosis’ (which is also referred to as a co-occurring disorder) describes the diagnosis of a mental health condition as a consequence of substance abuse.
-For example, a person might be dual diagnosed if they experience:
+For example, a person might be dually diagnosed if they experience:

 In many cases, substance abuse and mental health conditions go hand-in-hand – one often causes the other.